Joaquín Ezquerra del Bayo (1793-1859): Life

 He was later inspector general of the Cuerpo de Ingenieros de Minas and professor of mining and applied mechanics at the Cuerpo's Escuela Especial, a chair he held until 1844.
 After this year he was continuously commissioned in preparing mining and geognostic plans and studies - he wrote Spain's first manual on that topic.
 He was also a member of various scientific societies (the Societé Geologique de France, the Geological Society of London, the Economic Societies of the Grand Duchy of Baden, Madrid and Tudela) and the author of important works, such as industrial studies and an 1847 translation of Charles Lyell's Elements of Geology, with additions on Spanish geology.
 He published numerous works, reports and books on geology in several languages and was also one of the coordinators and directors of the commission to create a geological map of Spain, director of a glass factory in Aranjuez (1826-1827), and assistant professor to Antonio Gutiérrez in the physics chair at the Conservatory of Arts (now the School of Industrial Engineers), a chair he held between 1839 and 1840.

 In 1837 he became a full member of the Real Academia de Ciencias Naturales de Madrid.
-Already a renowned geologist, in 1851 he as commissioned to visit mines in north European countries such as Sweden, Norway and Belgium, later writing another travel book on the trip.
+Already a renowned geologist, in 1851 he was commissioned to visit mines in north European countries such as Sweden, Norway and Belgium, later writing another travel book on the trip.
 By order of the Dirección General de Minas, he edited the maps of the national mines of Riotinto (1828) and later was given royal orders to design water conduits to Madrid from the rivers Lozoya and Guadalix (1829).

 He was also one of the founder members of the Real Academia de las Ciencias Exactas, Físicas y Naturales in 1847 and the following year Queen Isabel II of Spain granted him the encomienda of Charles III and made him a 'Gentilhombre de Cámara' (privy counsellor) with exercise.